Introduction: Bee Olfactory Conditioning Apparatus

 In the original version we hid the chaotic looking electronic parts in a box (see picture above).
 In this new version which was re-build for the purpose of this instructable I just glued everything into place on a wooden platform.

 The purpose of the apparatus is to provide a constant air stream behind the bee in order to erase any cues from prior testing.
 This is what the fan (found in a pile of old computer parts) does.
 A defined amount of scented air stream should be presented.
 Therefore a mini pump is started that will pump air through a tube.
 In order to odorize the air stream, we used a modified infusion set.
 I cut a small window into the reservoir of the infusion set where a small tissue with a few micro liters of odor could be inserted.
 Then a pipette tip was cut open a little bit and attached to the tube.
 This outlet of the air stream was mounted to the servo motor using polymorph formable plastic.
-The mount for the bee is made of an aluminum tube which was cut as shown in the picture.
+If you are working with different odors, you should use a different infusion set for each odor in order to prevent mixing leftovers from previous odors with the new odor.
+The mount for the bee is made of an aluminum tube which was cut as shown below.
 This tube is held in place in front of the pipette tip by a construction made of perforated steel sheet.

 Actually the process of conditioning a bee is including a number of steps that would not fit here.
 An accompanying publication is in preparation for the detailed procedure.
 Please see our recent paper for a short description of the procedure while waiting on the detailed version.